 There’s not really a “Bernie Sanders wing” of the Democratic Party.
 When it comes to picking a vice president, he’ll have to settle for the next best thing — a reliable progressive like Wisconsin senator Tammy Baldwin.

-The Bernie Sanders campaign is key to the larger socialist project.
-By endorsing Sanders, Alexandria Ocasio-Cortez and Ilhan Omar have positioned themselves as electoral anchors of that movement in the years to come.
+By endorsing Sanders, Alexandria Ocasio-Cortez and Ilhan Omar have positioned themselves as electoral anchors in the years to come.

 Even more so than student debt, medical debt is a manifestation of everything that’s wrong with the United States today.
 Bernie Sanders, and the broader democratic socialist movement, should be calling for its abolition as well.